 Workshops - A total of 18 Resident Workshops with local residents and 6 workshops with Market House (216-220 High Street) tenants were hosted.
 Physical events included the use of workshops for focused stakeholder groups for both residents and commercial tenants and drop-in exhibitions for larger groups of stakeholders and the wider public / local community with invites distributed typically 2 weeks prior to each workshop or exhibition.

-Regular Booklets and Newsletter Drops - Newsletters were issued to Estate residents at regular intervals throughout the engagement process to summarize feedback received after engagement events and to provide project progress updates between events.
+Regular Booklets and Newsletter Drops - Newsletters were issued to Estate residents at regular intervals throughout the engagement process to summarise feedback received after engagement events and to provide project progress updates between events.

 Public Exhibitions – A total of two public exhibition events were held at the Salvation Army building located directly opposite the Site on the corner of Throwley Way and Benhill Avenue, with other events held at the LB Sutton offices.